mfaustin/ProjectOne558/README.md

 }
 ```

-2.  `getOneBerryData` Given species name or id this function returns a
+2.  `getOneBerryData` Given berry name or id this function returns a
-    data frame for one species
+    data frame for one berry.

 The user must select the variables returned by providing a character
 vector with variable names from this set.